cioos-siooc/metadata-xml/README.md

 For the fields that are text, you can add on '\_fra' or '\_eng' to input the alternate language.

-See example .yaml files in this directory for more examples.
+See example .yaml files in the metadata_xml directory for more examples.

     - acknowledgement
     - comment